-Many of the language apps like Duolingo offer Portuguese, but beware—it’s Brazilian Portuguese, which is not the same as European Portuguese.
-So, here are three of my favorite online resources for learning the language:
+Many language apps like Duolingo offer Portuguese, but beware—it’s Brazilian Portuguese, which is not the same as European Portuguese.
+And if you are brand new to the language, it makes sense to start with European Portuguese (if you know Brazilian Portuguese, good for you–you’ll be 90% there).
+Here are three of my favorite online resources for learning the language:

-James at The Portugalist.com has a round-up of free European Portuguese language resources—check it out.
-Lots of other great info. at his site, as well.
+James at The Portugalist.com has a round-up of free European Portuguese language resources and other info. there, as well.

 Oh, and don’t miss out on the generally excellent Atlas Lisboa.
 Ellis Dixon and her team do a great job of capturing the not-too-touristy side of Lisbon–they even have an app.
 Learn Some Portuguese is a great place to start.